-For today, I am going to show you how to use two types of blocks you will see in level 4.
-You will see these questions in Coco{Read questions}.
-These are all related to the pink sound blocks in scratch.
+Today, I am going to show you how to use two types of blocks you will see in level 4 of CoCo.
+These questions on the screen are all related to the pink sound blocks in scratch.
 Let me show you how to use these blocks!